What are Stablecoins? What benefits do they offer you? Which are the Amazing 5 in 2023?

 Firstly, the stability of Stablecoins that are pegged to commodities is usually provided by hard assets.
 For instance, gold or real estate are hard assets.

-Secondly, as collateral for stablecoins, gold is most commonly used, however, many stablecoins use a diversified combination of precious metals.
+However, many stablecoins are using a diversified combination of precious metals.

 b.Crypto assets backed by Stablecoins